 The Oxford book style combines historic fonts and ornaments for a “classic” look.
 A book style affects the title page, chapter headings, and important sections of your book.
 You can view these details and customize them by clicking on the other entries in the Navigator.

 In the Navigator, select Heading to change the carousel to show styles for chapter headings.

 Now as you navigate through the carousel, you’ll see variants on the Oxford theme.
 Select the heading variant you like best.

 You can experiment with styles as you are writing, or come back and change your mind after you’ve proofed your book.
-Styles are instantly and uniformly applied to all aspects of your book.
+More information about styles can be found in Apply Styles to Your Book.

 Maybe 17th century typefaces aren’t your thing.
 Return to Book Style and select something more modern.
 See how that affects options for Heading and Ornamental Break.